metrorailings/OwlBlog/content/posts/preseason-review-jaguars-1.md

 Unfortunately, that doesn't bode well for the team going into this season.
 2020 will be a lost season for the Jaguars.
 Perhaps the only major thing to look forward to here is whether Gardner Minshew can grow and actually become a decent quarterback going forward.
 If Minshew does develop into a franchise-caliber quarterback, David Caldwell can consider himself one of the luckiest sons of bitches out there.

-I haven't forgotten about Yannick Ngakoue either.
-That's another interesting storyline to watch, though I suspect his situation will be resolved by the time the season gets going.

 In the end, there's not much to expect here.
 Maybe Jacksonville can beat their expected win total this season, but don't expect anything serious from them.
 A high draft pick is in the cards for them.